twentyOne2x/attnmarkets/docs/protocol-design/devnet-setup.md

 > `rewards_vault` and `splitter` require ~3.1 SOL each for the upgradeable buffer.
 If
 > the wallet drops below that threshold, top it up via the devnet faucet or an
-> auxiliary funding wallet before redeploying.
+> auxiliary financing wallet before redeploying.
 > If Anchor errors while recreating the IDL account (already in use), re-run the
 > deploy with `anchor deploy --program-name rewards_vault --no-idl`.